How to Get Help

 - Previous GitLab Application bugs and feature requests.

-- Previously logged GitLab.com issues.
+- Previously submitted GitLab.com issues.

 - Discuss with knowledge experts and support stable counterparts.